WnP/bazel-kubectl-tools/README.md

     name = "get_deployment",
     kind = "deployment",
     resource_name = "my-app",
-    namespace = "production",
+    context = "my-cluster",      # REQUIRED: Kubernetes context namespace = "production",
     output = "json"              # Creates a JSON file that can be used by other rules )

 # Example of consuming the output in another rule